 - 3. Movement from status herds. - A. Accredited herd-captive cervids originating from accredited tuberculosis-free cervid herd as defined by the Bovine Tuberculosis Eradication Uniform Methods and Rules, Effective January 22, 1999, may be sold through a market/sale on the current herd number and test date. - B. Qualified herd-captive cervids originating from a qualified herd as defined by the Bovine Tuberculosis Eradication Uniform Methods and Rules, Effective January 22, 1999, must have one (1) negative tuberculosis test, using the single cervical method, within ninety (90) days prior to arrival at the market/sale. - C. Monitored herd-captive cervids originating from a monitored herd as defined by the Bovine Tuberculosis Eradication Uniform Methods and Rules, Effective January 22, 1999, must have one (1) negative tuberculosis test, using the single cervical method, within ninety (90) days prior to arrival at the market/sale. - D. Captive cervids less than twelve (12) months of age that originate from and were born in qualified or monitored herds may be sold through a market/sale without further tuberculosis testing, provided that they are accompanied by a certificate stating that such captive cervids originated from such herds and have not been exposed to captive cervids from a lower status herd. - 4.
 Captive cervids from an area that has been reported as a chronic wasting disease (CWD) endemic area or any cervid that has been in an endemic area in the last five (5) years will not be allowed to move through a Missouri livestock market/sale. - 5.
-Elk, elk-hybrids, white-tailed deer and mule deer from all states must have participated in a surveillance program for at least three (3) years prior to moving through a Missouri livestock market/sale.
-Other captive cervids must have participated in a surveillance program recognized by the state of origin prior to moving through a Missouri livestock market/sale. - (E) Exotic goats, sheep and antelope.
-No tests are required on these animals. - (F) Exotic equine, donkeys, asses, burros and zebras must meet domestic equine requirements. - (G) Feral swine, javalena, and peccaries must be in compliance with domestic swine requirements. - (H) Elephants (Asiatic, African) must be tested negative for tuberculosis within one (1) year prior to exhibition.
+Elk, elk-hybrids and mule deer from all states must have participated in a surveil-lance program for at least three (3) years prior to moving through a Missouri livestock market/sale.
+Other captive cervids other than white-tailed deer must have participated in a surveillance program recognized by the state of origin prior to moving through a Missouri livestock market/sale. - 6.
+White-tailed deer from all states must have participated in a surveillance program for at least two (2) years prior to entering Missouri.
+Other captive cerivds must have participated in a surveillance program recognized by the state of origin prior to entering Missouri. - 7.
+All captive white-tailed deet that enter Missouri with a two (2)-year status in a CWD surveillance program and remain in Missouri at the time of death must be tested for CWD.

-(I) Importation of skunks and raccoons into Missouri is prohibited by the Missouri Wildlife Code (3 CSR 10-9).
+- (E) Exotic goats, sheep and antelope.
+No tests are required on these animals. - (F) Exotic equine, donkeys, asses, burros and zebras must meet domestic equine requirements. - (G) Feral swine, javalena, and peccaries must be in compliance with domestic swine requirements. - (H) Elephants (Asiatic, African) must be tested negative for tuberculosis within one (1) year prior to exhibition. - (I) Importation of skunks and raccoons into Missouri is prohibited by the Missouri Wildlife Code (3 CSR 10-9).